cgrates/cgrates/docs/resources.rst

 	The message returned when this resource is responsible for allocation.

 Blocker
-	When specified, no futher resources are processed after this one.
+	When specified, no further resources are processed after this one.

 Stored
 	Enable offline backups for this resource